iamthefrogy/frogy/README.md

 - ✅  Now finds live websites on all standard/non-standard ports.
 - ✅  Now finds all websites with login portals.
 It also checks websites home page that redirects to login page automatically upon opening.
 - ✅  Now finds live web application based on top 1000 shodan http/https ports through facet analysis.
 Uses Naabu for fast port scan followed by httpx.
 (Credit: @nbk_2000)
-- Generate CSV (Root domains, Subdomains, Live sites, Login Portals, Technologies used, etc.)
+- ✅  Generate CSV (Root domains, Subdomains, Live sites, Login Portals)

 #### Thanks to the authors of the tools used in this script.
 Initial repo created - A few weeks back below date.<br/>